 There’s a long-standing misconception that Labradors are “easy” dogs.
 In other words, people believe they’re low maintenance.
 However, this is only true once they’re well-trained, which in itself, can take a lot of work, time and patience.

 We recommend that Labs get at least 2 hours of exercise per day to remain both mentally and physically healthy.
-As active as they may be, they’re prone to obesity, which can pose problems if they aren’t getting enough physical activity.
+As active as they may be, they’re prone to obesity, which can pose problems if they don’t get enough daily exercise.

 But if you can provide your Labrador with affection, exercise and a loving environment, they will thrive in any situation.
-They’re America’s favorite companions because they’ll always be there for you and have your back!
-For most people, they’re the best option.
+They’re America’s favorite canine companions because they’ll always be there for you and have your back!

 There are so many wonderful Labrador mixes in the canine kingdom.
 Most of which, are just as great as any purebred Lab.
 We’ve compiled a list of our 40 favorite Lab mixes.
 If we’ve left one out that deserves to be here, let us know in the comments section!